Castorps/bruteforce-universal/README.md

 To add a proxy type (supported types: `http`, `socks5`, `socks5h`) append a colon and a type: `ip:port:type`

-If a proxy requires username:password authentication, append a colon, the username, a colon and the password: `ip:port:username:password`
+If a proxy requires username:password authentication, append the username and the password with a colon as separator: `ip:port:username:password`

 A few examples: